jlan84/cross-validation-assignment/pair.md

 1. Load the diabetes data from sklearn using the instructions in the [sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html).

-2. Take an initial look at the data, and investigate what the predictors mean.
+2. Take an initial look at the data and investigate what the predictors mean.
 You may have to do some detective work with google.

 3. Do some basic EDA.
-Check for missing values, plot the univariate and joint distributions of the predictors and target.
-Make any sensible changes to the data implied by your explorations.
+Check for missing values, and plot the univariate and joint distributions of the predictors and target.
+Make any sensible changes to the data based on what you discover in your explorations.

 ## Part 2: Ridge Regression

 Ridge regularization is a form of *shrinkage*: the parameter estimates are shrunk towards zero compared to the estimates from an unregularized regression.
-The amount of regularization is set via the `alpha` parameter `Ridge`, which needs to be tuned with cross-validation.
+The amount of regularization (i.e. the severity of the shrinkage) is set via the `alpha` parameter of `Ridge`, which needs to be tuned with cross-validation.

-We'll use the `Ridge` class to start, but the `RidgeCV` class in `scikits-learn` automatically tunes this parameter with a built in cross-validation.
+There is a `RidgeCV` class in sklearn which can automate some of the work involved in tuning alpha, but today we will do this manually to get our hands dirty.

 1. Split the full data into a training and testing set.
-The training set will be used to fit and tune all your models, and the testing set will be used only at the very end to compare final models.
+The training set will be used to fit and tune all of your models, and the testing set will be used only at the very end to compare your very final models.

-2. Fit a ridge regression with `alpha = 0.5` to your training dataset.
+2. Let's fit a model just to get the mechanics of using `Ridge` down.
+Fit a ridge regression with `alpha = 0.5` to your training dataset.
 Use the fit model to generate predictions on your testing dataset.
 Calculate the MSE of your fit model on the test set.
-This is just to get used to creating a `Ridge` object and fitting the model.

-3. Estimate the out of sample error of your alpha=0.5 ridge regression using 10-fold cross validation.
-Remember that your predictors and response *must* be standardized when using ridge regression, and that this standardization must happen inside of the cross validation!
+3. Estimate the out of sample error of your ridge regression using 10-fold cross validation.
+Remember that your predictors and response **must** be standardized when using ridge regression, and that this standardization must happen **inside** of the cross validation using **only** the training set!
 Your code should look something like this:

 ```python
 kf = KFold(n_splits=n_folds, random_state=random_seed)